Siddarth Sundar - Senior Product Manager, Wi-Fi Solutions

 These are some of the key aspects to consider while selecting the Wi-Fi standard for IoT applications:

 Power consumption in Wi-Fi varies dramatically across various modes of operation starting from few hundred mA in transmit mode to few μA in sleep mode.
 It’s important to understand the various modes of Wi-Fi operation and optimize those modes from a system and application level to reduce the overall power consumption.
-From a power consumption perspective, we can classify the Wi-Fi operations in to the following modes:
+From a power consumption perspective, you can classify the Wi-Fi operations in to the following modes:

 Mode | Current Consumption* | Memory Retained | Time to Wake Up and Associate* |